What is your class size? 38 (range in class size nationally for optometry is “28-169”)

 See OptomCAS Website

 How soon will I receive a response to my submitted application?
 The MCO Associate Dean's office will send a confirmation letter or email two weeks after we receive the application from OptomCAS.
-A checklist of documents needed to complete the application file will also be included.

 What is the application fee?
 See OptomCAS Website